neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 And your book does this quite a bit, equating what the Nazis were doing to something that's very interesting to a lot of people today, the question of colonialism.

-And then I went back and started rereading things like Mein Kampf and some of those earlier books with Hitler's interest in, for example, how Native Americans were treated by the Americans or the colonial European powers in places like Africa.
+And then I went back and started rereading things like Mein Kampf[^3] and some of those earlier books with Hitler's interest in, for example, how Native Americans were treated by the Americans or the colonial European powers in places like Africa.

 Can you talk to me a little bit, I mean, seeing the Jews as being treated the same as the Belgians treated Africans in the Congo or the Americans treated the Cherokees at the Trail of Tears, it's a very fascinating new way to approach this subject.